4 Top Winter Camper Rental Camping Destinations in Western USA

 North of Sedona there is some lovely camping to be had in the Coconino National Forrest.
 The Manzanita Campground in Oak Creek Canyon is open year around and offers tent sites only on a first come first serve basis.
 RV’s are not permitted here, so you can enjoy the sound of the flowing creek without the noise of RV generators.
 This option puts you only 30 minutes away from uptown Sedona where there is loads of eclectic shops, restaurants and desert hiking trails.

-Submitted by “vanfan” Launi Haygood, Salt Lake City Campervan Rental Guru
+Submitted by “vanfan” Launi Haygood, Campervan Rental USA Guru